OU Calendar Powered by Helios

 - Choose the Registration.
 The options are to not allow registration, have users register through OU Calendar, or register through Eventbrite.

 - Under Settings, you can configure various options for displaying the event, including whether it is Featured (granting it more prominent styling) and which categories it falls under.
 Multiple categories can be selected.
+When selecting child categories, be sure to select the parent category as well.

 - Enter Location Information.
 Typing the name of an existing location will allow you to choose it and automatically fill out that data; otherwise, manually enter the address.